Store Object - Make a Checkers Blockchain

 The query objects for

-StoredGame have more use to your checkers game and look like this:
+StoredGame are more useful for your checkers game, and look like this:

-query.proto.
-For the objects related to reading the state.
-Starport modifies this file as you add queries.
-This includes the objects to query your stored elements (opens new window).
+query.proto- for objects related to reading the state.
+Ignite CLI modifies this file as you add queries.
+This includes objects to query your stored elements (opens new window).

 --no-message, it is empty for now.
 The file will be modified as you add transaction-related elements like the message to create a game.

-genesis.proto.
-For the genesis.
-Starport modifies this file according to how your new storage elements evolve.
+genesis.proto- for the genesis.
+Ignite CLI modifies this file according to how your new storage elements evolve.

-stored_game.proto.
-Separate files created once that remain untouched by Starport after their creation.
-You are free to modify them but be careful with the numbering (opens new window).
+stored_game.proto- separate files created once, that remain untouched by Ignite CLI.
+You are free to modify them but be careful with numbering (opens new window).

-Starport adds code right below the comments, which explains the odd numbering with the oldest members appearing lower than recent ones.
-But make sure to keep these comments where they are so that Starport knows where to inject code in the future.
+Ignite CLI adds code right below the comments, which explains why the oldest lines appear lower than recent ones.
+Make sure to keep these comments where they are so that Ignite CLI knows where to inject code in the future.
 You could add your code above or below the comments.
-You will be fine if you keep these comments where they are.

-Some files created by Starport can be updated, but you should not modify the Protobuf-compiled files
+Some files created by Ignite CLI can be updated, but you should not modify the Protobuf-compiled files

 *.pb.go (opens new window) and